HabitatFramework/UserGuide/concepts/concepts.rst

 	Data Disaggregation Dialog (MapInfo)

 * The feature will be split but still selected as shown in :ref:`figMISF`.
-Return to the HLU GIS Tool and click ‘Get Map Selection’.
+Return to the HLU GIS Tool and click **Get Map Selection**.

 .. _figMISF: